Ełexiìtǫ ; Ehts’ǫǫ̀ / Connected ; Apart From Each Other

 **Pass on the teachings.

 The hanging logs mimic the power of nature and the relationship that we all have with the land.
-The resonance of sound and song within the logs triggered by the viewers proximity emphasize the steps towards finding that connection to culture.
-The multi-channel Dene drum and chanting composition occupies the space as people explore and interact with the surroundings and discover their own composition.
-The experimental visuals reference the exploration on this path motivated by a thirst for knowledge, personal reflection and understanding of cultural identity.
+The resonance of sound and song from within the logs triggered by the viewers proximity emphasize the steps towards finding the connection to culture.
+The multi-channel Dene drum, electronic instruments, guitar and chanting occupies the space as people explore and interact with the surroundings and discover their own composition.
+The experimental visuals with the Dene Laws converted to binary code reference the exploration of this digital path motivated by a thirst for knowledge, personal reflection and understanding of cultural identity.

 Thank You / Mahsi Cho, Casey Koyczan